 "No problem….Boss," BA shyly replied.
 The girl smiled warmly towards him in true appreciation.

 Face, having finished his food, lent back on his chair.
-"There is nothing this man can't fix," enthusiastically thumping the black guy on the back.
+"There is nothing this man can't fix."
+Enthusiastically thumping the black man on the back.

-"Only after you've got the stuff I need," BA replied, looking down at his plate.
+"Only after you got the stuff I need," BA replied, looking down at his plate.

 Kelly looked between the men and could clearly see they had been together a long time.
 There was an unspoken connection.
-Thinking about Hannibal's soldier comment she formulated these where ex military men.
-Of course she knew about Vietnam, the British press had been scathing as to what the Americans were doing there.
-But also painfully aware of the stories about horror, high fatalities and the screwed up men who having survived returned shells of their former self.
-Deciding that must be the case she resolved not to ask them about it.
+Thinking about Hannibal's soldier comment she formulated these were ex military men.
+Of course she knew about Vietnam.
+The British press had been scathing as to what the Americans were doing there.
+Painfully aware of the stories about horror in South East Asia, she resolved not to ask them about it.
 Having an idea it was not something they would want to talk about.
 She could be wrong but it all fitted together nicely.
 It was none of her business anyway.

-"First, stop calling me Boss it ridiculous, I mean come on, my name is just Kelly"
+"First, stop calling me Boss it's ridiculous, I mean come on, my name is just Kelly"

-"Ok Just Kelly, what would you like us to do next?"
-Face paused with a mischievous glint in his blue eyes.
-"Boss," he added with a dazzling smile.
+"Ok Just Kelly, what we doing next?"
+Face paused with a mischievous glint.
+"Boss," he added, with a dazzling smile.
 If they were sticking around for a bit he might as well charm the mark.
-It would make it easier to manage any difficult questions.
+It'd make it easier to manage any difficult questions.

-He really is handsome, and certainly knows it, bet he's a right player with woman falling at his feet, she considered before speaking.
+He really is handsome, and certainly knows it, bet he's a right player with women, she considered before speaking.
 Carefully not responding directly to the good looking man sat opposite her.
-"Well as you are bona fide cowboys now let's find out what your riding skills are like."
-Having grown up around horses the girl was unaware of the amused look between Face and Hannibal as her statement could be misconstructed to have a different meaning.
+"Well as you're bona fide cowboys now let's find out what your riding skills are like."
+Having grown up around horses she was unaware her statement could be misconstructed to have a different meaning.
 "Have any of you ridden before?"

 Face couldn't resist.
 "Plenty of riding experience, Boss.
 Not so much on horseback mind you."

 Face was impressed by this feisty English kid.
 Not even blushing, she obviously didn't suffer fools easily.
-Not even remotely intimidated by the three grown mens inside joke.
-She really was naïve or could it be astute?
+Not even remotely intimidated by the three grown men's inside joke.
+She really was naïve or possibly astute.
 It'd be interesting finding out.
-He would decide over the next few days.

-"I like beans and egg," Hannibal said around another cigar.
+"I like beans and eggs," Hannibal said, around another cigar.
 "I did some horseback riding as a kid.
 Face what about you?"

-"Yeah, long time ago though," Face replied as he turned his gaze to big black man who was glaring at his now empty plate.
+"Yeah, long time ago though," Face replied.
+Turning his gaze to big black man, who was glaring at his now empty plate.
 "BA?"

 "No horses in the city."
-BA refused to lift his eyes from the plate.
+BA refused to lift his eyes.

-"Well I'll meet you by the corral in forty five minutes," the girl said.
-"Thanks again for breakfast," she nodded towards Hannibal as he seemed to be the self appointed cook.
+"Well I'll meet you by the corral in forty five minutes," Kelly said.
+"Thanks again for breakfast," she nodded towards Hannibal, he seemed to be the self appointed cook.

 These guys are very prompt, Kelly thought as they arrived at the corral exactly forty five minutes later.
-The morning was filled with enough laughing between the men it was verging on hysterical.
-She instructed on how to catch a horse, the saddling up process and finally had all three mounted on the quietest horses on the ranch.
+The morning filled with enough laughing between the men it was verging on hysterical.
+She instructed on how to catch a horse, saddling it up and finally had all three mounted on the quietest horses on the ranch.

-Most of the horses were scared of BA so he spent a lot of time just trying to get near them.
-Face was chatting to the horses as if they understood him, he tried to reason with the bemused animals.
+Most of the horses were scared of BA, he spent a lot of time just trying to get near them.
+Face was chatting to the horses as if they understood him.
+He tried to reason with the bemused animals.
 Hannibal at least seemed to have a better idea and was soon mounted on a grey mare the girl had named Priscilla.
 She had no idea if any of the horses had names as that information had never been provided by the employing agent.

-BA looked very wobbly on his mount Black Jack and Face, annoyingly, looked totally at ease astride Smoky.
-Kelly put a leather strap round each horses neck and explained if they lost their balance each man was to hold the strap and not use the reins to stop them falling off.
+BA looked very wobbly on his mount.
+Face, annoyingly, looked totally at ease astride Smoky.
+Kelly put a leather strap round each horses neck and explained if they lost their balance they should hold the strap and not use the reins to stop from falling off.

 BA had his strap very firmly gripped.